Doc Maynard: Later life

-Doc Maynard was known as a friend to the Indians; when Washington became a territory in 1853 Doc Maynard was appointed as the man in charge of Indian relations.
-During the Seattle Indian war Doc Maynard protected the natives and ensured that they did not starve.
+Doc Maynard was known as a friend to the Indians; when Washington became a territory in 1853, Doc Maynard was appointed as the man in charge of Indian relations.
+During the Seattle Indian War, Maynard protected the natives and ensured that they did not starve.

 Although Maynard was originally one of the city's largest landholders and strongest boosters, he is considered not to have prospered as well as his contemporaries.
 Among the reasons given for this are that his friendly relations with Chief Seattle and other natives made him suspect to his fellow settlers.
-The surviving city fathers minimized his role in their reminiscences in response to Maynard's autocratic rule of early Seattle.
-At any rate, he died in a mansion furnished with every comfort.
+The other surviving city fathers minimized his role in their reminiscences, perhaps in response to Maynard's autocratic rule of early Seattle.
+Despite not prospering as much as the others, Doc Maynard died in a mansion furnished with every comfort.
 It is important to note that Maynard's stated purpose was not to get rich but rather to build the greatest city in the world.

 Near the end of his life, Maynard's first wife Lydia sold any rights she may have had in Maynard's property to a person who promptly sued Maynard for Lydia's share of Maynard's property in Seattle (claiming that they had never been divorced; while he was still married when he built his fortune, the common law is not entirely clear as to her claim).
 Lydia arrived penniless in Seattle to testify on Maynard's behalf; he and Catherine let her stay in their mansion on friendly terms.
 As Bill Speidel has written, Maynard was seen strolling around town, the only man in Seattle with a wife on either arm.

 The ultimate result of this land dispute is that the east half of Maynard's claim reverted to public land, as neither of his wives had satisfied their requirements for their share; the legal battle passed through several hands until it was ultimately decided against all the Maynards in the United States Supreme Court case of Maynard v.
 Hill.

+Doc Maynard died on March 13, 1873, drawing a massive funeral.
+A speaker at the service opined, "Without him, Seattle will not be the same.
+Without him, Seattle would not have been the same.
+Indeed, without him, Seattle might not be."